Explorations & Thoughts

 Dec 2025

-The AI Recalibration: Cloud-first to Edge-first
+The AI Recalibration: Cloud-first to Edge-first (Analysis)

 Is the cloud-first AI era already peaking?
 While the industry fixates on massive infrastructure, model efficiency has surged 50-100x in just five years.
 We are reaching a tipping point where 3B-parameter local models are outperforming the 175B-parameter giants of 2020.
 This analysis explores the parameter and intelligence efficiency, and why the next 2-3 years could see true personal AI workloads move off the server for common tasks and onto your device.